-First, the need for the Commission to obtain the approval of the Council obliges it to provide a very solid statement of reasons and a convincing narrative for its proposals.
-While the Commission is normally accountable to the European Parliament in the exercise of its implementing powers, when acting in the framework of its right of initiative for the adoption of Council implementing powers, it becomes accountable to the Council too.
-Paradoxically, the conferral on a political body of the final decision makes the process more objective and enhances democratic accountability.
+First, the need for the Commission to obtain the approval of the Council obliges it to come with a very solid statement of reasons and a convincing narrative for its proposals.
+If the Commission is normally accountable to the European Parliament in the exercise of its implementing powers, when acting in the framework of its right of initiative for the adoption of Council's implementing powers, it becomes accountable to the Council too.
+Quite paradoxically, the conferral to a political body of the final decision improves the objectivity of the process and enhances its democratic accountability.
 This phenomenon was clearly at play in occasion of the first implementation of the Conditionality Regulation as explained above.

-Second, and perhaps most importantly, the conferral of implementing powers on the Council gives it the legal and political responsibility for the acts that are adopted.
-This assumption of political responsibility has the effect of also providing political backing to the action of the Commission in areas where it enjoys exclusive implementing responsibility but for some reason it is reluctant to act.
+Second, and perhaps most importantly, the conferral of implementing powers to the Council confers it the legal and political responsibility for the acts that are adopted.
+This assumption of political responsibility has the affect of providing a political backing to the action of the Commission also in areas where it enjoys exclusive implementing responsibility but for some reasons is reluctant to act.

 An example of this phenomenon is the adoption of measures for the protection of the budget in relation to the Rule of Law situation in Hungary and in Poland.
 The discussions and then adoption by the Council of measures under the Conditionality Regulation and the adoption of the RRF plans for the two Member States, which included super-milestones related to the rule of law, has paved the way for the Commission to activate on the same grounds another conditionality mechanism.
-I am referring here to the horizontal enabling condition relating to the respect of the Union fundamental values which is incorporated in the Common Provision Regulation to implement the cohesion funds (CPR).55 It must be stressed that under the CPR the horizontal enabling conditions are activated by the Commission on its own; however, the Commission has been very reluctant to use its powers under CPR conditionality (and its predecessors) to suspend payments to Member States.
+I am referring here to the horizontal enabling condition relating to the respect of the Union fundamental values which is incorporated in the Common Provision Regulation for the implementation of the cohesion funds (CPR).55 It has to be stressed that under the CPR the horizontal enabling conditions are activated by the Commission on its own; however, the Commission has been very reluctant to use its powers under CPR conditionality (and its predecessors) to suspend payments to Member States.

-It is thus remarkable that once the Council showed its support for imposing the other set of budgetary conditionality on the two Member States under the Conditionality Regulation and the RRF, the Commission finally decided to follow up and to make full use of its prerogatives.
+It is thus remarkable that once the Council showed its support for imposing to the two Member States the other set of budgetary conditionality under the Conditionality Regulation and RRF, the Commission finally decided to follow up and to make full use of its prerogatives.
 It is also interesting to note that the political reactions to the triggering of the CPR conditionality was negligible despite the importance of their effect (comparable if not superior in volume to the suspensions decided by Council under the Conditionality Regulation).
 Admittedly, the Commission took advantage of the shouldering by Council of the political responsibility for triggering the mechanisms against the two Member States.